Feefo logo

 Hire a chartered surveyor

-For UK homes, the best way to get an accurate rebuild cost is to instruct a RICS qualified chartered surveyor to visit your property and carry out a rebuilding cost survey.
+For UK homes, the best way to get an accurate rebuild cost is to instruct an RICS qualified chartered surveyor to visit your property and conduct a rebuilding cost survey.
 You’ll receive a comprehensive Rebuild Cost Assessment (RCA) report guiding you on how much you should insure your buildings for.

-You will have to pay for a survey, but the cost is insignificant compared to the amount you would be out of pocket as a result of being underinsured.
+You will have to pay for a survey, but the cost is insignificant compared to the amount you would be out of pocket due to being underinsured.

 Keeping your buildings sum insured up to date